The Home Office is providing temporary accommodation in Rushmoor for people seeking asylum. Find out more.

 Refugees

 Refugees can legally work, study, and claim benefits in the UK, in the same way any British national can.
-Refugees do not have the right to vote in local or national elections and do not hold a British passport.
+However, they do not usually have the right to vote in local or national elections and do not hold a British passport.

 Refugees can also approach us for support.
-There is no law or government policy that puts refugees ahead of British nationals in getting council housing because of their identity.
+However, there is no law or government policy that puts refugees ahead of British nationals in getting council housing because of their identity.

 How you can help out